pbugni/lhres.warehouse/README.rst

     error_dir=/opt/pheme/error
     output_dir=/opt/pheme/processed

-For database creation to work, postgres must be configured to handle the user named above.
+For database interaction to work, postgres must be configured to handle the user named above.
 Substitute in the database, user and password values below to match the settings used in the pheme config file::

     $ sudo -u postgres createdb warehouse
     $ sudo -u postgres createuser system
     Shall the new role be a superuser? (y/n) n
-    Shall the new role be allowed to create databases? (y/n) n Shall the new role be allowed to create more new roles? (y/n) n
+    Shall the new role be allowed to create databases? (y/n) y Shall the new role be allowed to create more new roles? (y/n) n
     $ sudo -u postgres psql
     postgres=# alter user system password 'password';